3unjee/devlogs/VLC/gui.md

 # VLC 4 - GUI improvements proposal / WIP

-This document is a list of *potential* technical improvements for the upcoming 4.0 release of VLC (and beyond).
+This document is a list of *potential* improvements for the upcoming release of VLC (4.0 and beyond).
 It focusses on the desktop Windows / Linux version.
 It should be updated along the way when something is added or completed.

 ## UX